Texas Bbq$$deep-ellumMon 11:00-15:00, Tue-Thu 11:00-20:00, Fri 11:00-21:00, Sat 11:00-22:00, Sun 11:00-21:00

 Tip: Whole pies can be ordered in advance.
 The patio is worth waiting for on warm evenings.

 Dallas's longest-running vegetarian restaurant, set inside a Hare Krishna temple in East Dallas.
-The daily-changing Indian vegetarian buffet at $15 is one of the city's best food values.
+Located in Lakewood.
+Kitchen leans indian vegetarian.

 Order: Daily Indian vegetarian buffet: fresh dals, sabzis, house-made chutneys, rice.